The Woman in Red (1984 film): Music

-The film's soundtrack was composed primarily by Stevie Wonder, with the exception of the track "It's More Than You," written by Ben Bridges.
-The soundtrack features vocal performances by Wonder and Dionne Warwick.
-Wonder's song "I Just Called to Say I Love You" received widespread acclaim and won the Academy Award for Best Original Song, as well as a Golden Globe Award.
+The original motion picture soundtrack was composed by Stevie Wonder, with the exception of "It's More Than You" by Ben Bridges, and features performances by Wonder and Dionne Warwick.
+Wonder received an Academy Award for Best Original Song for the song "I Just Called to Say I Love You."

-The soundtrack album was commercially successful, reaching number four on the US Billboard 200 and topping the R&B Albums chart for four consecutive weeks.
-It also achieved significant international success, peaking at number two on the UK Albums Chart and reaching number one in Italy, Spain, and Sweden.
+The album reached number four on the US Billboard 200 chart, number one on the R&B Albums chart (for four weeks), and number two on the UK Albums Chart.
+It reached number one on the Italian, Spanish, and Swedish album charts.